1unemployedcoder/Salesforce1Task/README.md

 Hello Salesforce Team.
 I wanna to became trainee in your company and so I tried to do this task.
 It's been hard.
 Let's view.

 Main LWC components in this project:
-* orderOne - biggest LWC with so much functions, templates and algorithms.
+* productOne - biggest LWC with so much functions, templates and algorithms.
 * createButton - LWC, which is a button that creates a product. (ofc if u isManager = true)
 * orderPage - LWC, which displays you your Account and AccountID__c